J8cob1/dash/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-## Note

-If there seem to be a lot of comments in certain parts of the source code, one of the group members was paranoid about citing his sources...

 ## Acknowledgements

 We want to give special thanks to the following People/Projects as they allowed this project to happen with their open-source contributions.